google/VoltAir/doc/src/main/Main.md

 ### Techniques

 One of the techniques we used to render the world was our terrain shader.
 This draws many of the larger pieces of ground and terrain throughout the game.
 To minimize the number of unique textures we had to create, it uses multi-texture blends to create variation, using up to three textures at a time.
-The geometry and texture coordinates for the terrain were precomputed based on the terrain's physical collision mesh (by our level editor).
+The geometry and texture coordinates for the terrain were precomputed based on the terrain's physical collision mesh (by our in-house level editor).

 Another technique we used was our LiquidFun fluid renderer.
 This takes the discrete particles that form the fluid simulation, and visualizes them as roughly blob-shaped entities.
 Several effects are applied on top of this:
   * A highlight effect
   * A fake specular lighting effect